gschofl/biofiles/cran-comments.md

 0 errors | 0 warnings | 2 notes

+* checking CRAN incoming feasibility ...
+NOTE

-* This is a new release.
+  This is a new submission.

+* Possibly mis-spelled words in DESCRIPTION

+  These are spelled correctly.

 * checking installed package size ...
 NOTE